tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 This document describes an IKEv2 hybrid authentication scheme that contains both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.

 Each IPsec peer announce the support of hybrid authentication via SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, generates and verifies AUTH payload using composite signature like the procedures defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

+While only ML-DSA is specified as the PQC algorithm, the approach in this document could be a general framework that for all PQC and traditional algorithms.

 Following two types of setup are covered: